 1998 - My first photographic experience was building a pinhole camera for the 6th-grade science fair.
 I failed that project, but it sparked something within me that is still burning.

-2001 - I learned the art and techniques of photography by shooting film and printing in a darkroom.
+2001 - In high school, I learned the science of photography by shooting film and printing in a darkroom.
 I figured out how to make those pinhole images permanent.
 I was fortunate to shoot with a Canon Elan 7N and always had my 50mm lens on.

 2008 - I went digital!
-I bought a Canon 5D after receiving my BFA, I assisted a digital printing studio for gallery artists and digitized a visual resource library for my school.
+I bought a Canon 5D after receiving my BFA.
+During grad school, I assisted a digital printing studio for gallery artists and digitized a visual resource catalog for my school.
 My time in NYC is where I learned the art of branding and its influence on commerce.
 I started teaching photography to Young at Heart communities.

 2018 - I shut down my marketing business and entered the full-time employee corporate world.
 I took a year-long break from photography.
-I wouldn't even take my camera on my travels.
-I had spent so much time behind the camera, I wanted to live my life without it for a while.
-The first subject I photographed after this hiatus was my finger monsters.
+I had spent so much time behind the camera, I wanted to live my life in front of the camera for a while.
+I realized that being overworked was taking a toll on my health.